Skip to content Skip to footer

 2. Make a plan that works for you

-For your digital detox to work, it’s important to create a bespoke plan that can accommodate for your work-life balance.
+For your digital detox to work, it’s important to create a bespoke plan that can accommodate your work-life balance.

 It can also be helpful to write down your goals and what you want to achieve from a digital detox before you start one.
-With these set objectives, you can better assess whether a digital detox was successful and if you need to tweak your methods accordingly.
+With these set objectives, you can better assess whether your digital detox was successful and if you need to tweak your methods accordingly.

-3. Plan fun, engaging activities for yourself
+3. Plan activities you enjoy

-When in the middle of a digital detox, one of the best ways to avoid looking at a screen is to plan fun and engaging activities.
+When you're in the middle of a digital detox, one of the best ways to avoid looking at a screen is to plan fun and engaging activities.

-If you and your friends have a similar schedule, then try planning midweek dinners to spend your evenings talking and bonding with the people you love.
+If you and your friends have a similar schedule, try planning midweek dinners to spend your evenings talking and bonding with the people you love.
 Or you could try scheduling in a daily walk, which you can either do with friends or on your own.

 4. Put your phone away at meals and before bed

 Try leaving your phone in your bag or putting it in another room during mealtime.
-This might be a difficult transition at first, but even just a simple 15-minute device-free meal can help you feel more present, grounded, and in tune with those around us.
+This might be difficult at first, but even just a simple 15-minute device-free meal can help you feel more present, grounded, and in tune with those around us.

 5. Use digital detox settings in your devices